codepath/android_guides/Floating-Action-Buttons.md

 In addition, assuming `xmlns:app="http://schemas.android.com/apk/res-auto` is declared as namespace the top of your layout, you can also define a custom attribute [`fabSize`](http://developer.android.com/reference/android/support/design/widget/FloatingActionButton.html#attr_android.support.design:fabSize) that can reference whether the button should be `normal` or `mini`.

-To place the floating action button, you will need to use [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html).
-A CoordinatorLayout is a container layout that also enables interactions between views.
-For instance, to provide a floating action button for a ListView, you will need to nest these views inside a `CoordinatorLayout` and define a `layout_anchor` and `layout_anchorGravity` gravity.
+To place the floating action button, you will use [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html).
+A CoordinatorLayout helps facilitate interactions between views contained within it, which will be useful later to describe how to animate the button depending on scroll changes.
+For now we can take advantage of a feature in CoordinatorLayout that allows us to hover one element over another.
+We simply need to have the ListView and FloatingActionButton contained within the CoordinatorLayout and use the `layout_anchor` and `layout_anchorGravity` attributes.

 ```xml
        <android.support.design.widget.CoordinatorLayout